 Steinbeck’s Ale House

 Tickets are $1 each or 6 for $5.
 You do not need to be present to win.
 Winners will be pulled on November 30.

 Your name will be included in a drawing where you will have a chance at winning restaurant gift certificates, merchandise, and so much more.

 We will take care of filling out your raffle tickets with your name and contact info.
 If you win an item, you will be contacted to pick up your item at the Wylde Center office located at 435 Oakview Road, Decatur, GA 30030.
 Any gift certificates that you win will be mailed to your home.

-- Pure Barre Decatur: gift card for “two weeks unlimited and sticky socks
+- Pure Barre: gift card for “two weeks unlimited and sticky socks

-- Mama Handmade Bath and Body – gift box of 6 soaps
+- Mama Bath + Body – gift box of 6 soaps

-- Convivial Gardens – gift certificate for 1.5 hour landscape consultation with Convivial Gardens (value $150)
+- Convivial Gardens, LLC – gift certificate for 1.5 hour landscape consultation with Convivial Gardens (value $150)

-- Decatur Yoga and Pilates – gift card for 5 classes
+- Decatur Yoga & Pilates – gift card for 5 classes